The area was already struggling to stay open due to geological concerns. The tunnels opened for the 2021 season after being closed during 2020.

 When planning a visit to this spectacular attraction, ensure you pack a flashlight and sturdy shoes.
 The tunnels are dark and the gravel path is marked with bumps and holes from past travellers and overhead condensation drips.

 Othello tunnels are closed in the winter, when harsh weather makes exploring them unsafe.
 Services are open from April 1 – October 31.
 It’s best to visit on weekdays, early morning, or summer evenings as prime times can prove to be busy.

 It is a perfect place to slow down, pack a picnic, take in the impressive eminence of the river, and cherish the sounds of the local bird life.

 The Coquihalla River can be dangerous.
 Do not swim, tube or wade in this area.

 The Othello Tunnel route is about 3.5 kms from the parking lot to the end of the trail and back.
 The journey takes you through five tunnels.
 It is an easy walk and is very accessible for the use of wheelchairs and strollers.

-Getting to Othello Tunnels, Coquihalla Canyon Provincial Park
+The Othello Tunnels, near Hope, are located in Coquihalla Canyon Provincial Park.